 All staff have a duty of care to take reasonable steps to prevent reasonably foreseeable harm to students.
-All staff must ensure that an appropriate staff member is aware of any incidents, suspicions or disclosures of child abuse as soon as possible after they occur.
-This will allow appropriate supports to be put in place for the student/s affected.
+All staff must ensure that other appropriate staff members are aware of any incidents, suspicions or disclosures of child abuse as soon as possible after they occur.
+This will allow appropriate supports to be put in place for the student affected.